 If you have a traditional 401(k), then you and your employer’s contributions will go into the same account, all of which will be taxed when you withdraw.
 If you have a Roth 401(k), employer contributions will go into a separate traditional account.
 Your own Roth 401(k) contributions won’t be taxed when you withdraw, but your matched traditional 401(k) contributions will.

 Can companies deduct 401(k) matching contributions from corporate taxes?

-Employers can receive tax benefits for contributing to 401(k) plans too – the tax code wants to encourage saving for retirement, so employers are offered tax incentives to contribute, as well as to offset the cost of setting up retirement plans.
+Employers can receive tax benefits for contributing to 401(k) plans too – the tax code wants to encourage saving for retirement, so employers are offered tax incentives to contribute in order to trigger a 401(k) tax deduction, as well as to offset the cost of setting up retirement plans.